jackrobertscott/authpack-client-190806/docs/api/sessions.md

 Options.

 - group `string?`: filtered by this group's id.
-- account `string?`: filtered by this account's id.
+- user `string?`: filtered by this user's id.
 - limit `number?`: maximum number of sessions returned.
 - skip `number?`: skip this number of sessions.
 - page `number?`: skip this number of sessions multiplied by the limit.